Sowbug & Pillbug

 - Diatomaceous earth, made from the finely ground fossils of prehistoric fresh water diatoms (one-celled shells), is abrasive to crawling insects and can be used as a barrier to protect plants.

-- Apply botanical insecticides as a soil drench if pest levels become intolerable.
+- Apply fast-acting botanical insecticides as a soil drench if pest levels become intolerable.

 Tip: Black plastic mulches will discourage many insects by creating an environment that is too hot for them.